Blood of Ghastly Horror: Plot

-Some years later, Susan Vanard (Regina Carrol), the mad scientist's daughter, tells the police she's been getting psychic messages from someone in her sleep, speaking about Haiti and voodoo.
-A weird doctor named Elton Corey (Kent Taylor) has returned from Haiti, bringing with him a murderous zombie named Akro, and has set out to avenge the death of his psychotic son Joe Corey on anyone who was in any way involved with the late Dr. Vanard.
-Akro the zombie (who for some reason has only one eye) strangles a number of people in alleys as the film proceeds, although his manner of choosing his victims seems to be totally random.
+Some years later, Susan Vanard, Howard's daughter, tells the police she has been getting psychic messages from someone in her sleep, speaking about Haiti and voodoo.
+Joe's father, a weird doctor named Elton Corey, has returned from Haiti, bringing with him a murderous zombie named Akro, and has set out to avenge Joe's death on anyone who was in any way involved with the late Dr. Vanard.
+Akro (who has only one eye) strangles a number of people in alleys, although his manner of choosing his victims seems to be totally random.
 Sgt.
-Cross (Tommy Kirk) however has been investigating the recent spate of murders and feels they are related to the now-closed Joe Corey case, and he questions Susan Vanard about her late father and his connection to what happened to Joe Corey.
+Cross investigates the recent spate of murders and feels they are related to the now-closed Joe Corey case.
+He questions Susan about her late father and his connection to what happened to Joe.

 A police officer, Sgt.
-Grimaldi, is killed and mutilated in an alley by Akro the zombie, and his severed head is mailed in a box to a horrified Sgt.
+Grimaldi, is killed and mutilated in an alley by Akro, and his severed head is mailed in a box to a horrified Sgt.
 Cross.
-Susan Vanard is kidnapped by the zombie and taken to Dr. Corey's lab, where he injects her with a serum that ages people prematurely and turns them into zombies.
-As Susan is rapidly transformed into a shriveled mummy, Sgt.
-Cross finds Dr. Corey's lab just in time.
-Akro the zombie turns on Dr. Corey when he overhears him say that Akro's body is wearing out and that he'll be dead soon.
-He strangles Dr. Corey in a rage, and then dies when he can no longer obtain his life-preserving elixir.
-In the final scene, Susan is able to drink an antidote that returns her to her normal state.
+Susan is kidnapped by the zombie and taken to Elton's lab, where he injects her with a serum that ages people prematurely and turns them into zombies.
+Sgt.
+Cross finds Elton's lab.
+Akro turns on Elton when he overhears him say that Akro's body is wearing out and that he will be dead soon.
+He strangles Elton in a rage, and then dies when he can no longer obtain his life-preserving elixir.
+Susan drinks an antidote that returns her to her normal state.